kostaskougios/terminal21-restapi/Readme.md

 Note: feel free to ask questions in the "Discussions" board at the top of this github page.

-Terminal21 consist of :
-- a web server that can be easily deployed on your laptop, home network etc
-- scala apps (scala-cli/ammonite scripts or just normal scala apps) that use the terminal21 UI libs to create user interfaces

-The terminal21 libs have a websocket open with the server, and they send / receive instructions and events.
-Similarly, the server has a websocket open with the React frontend to do the same.
-Events like clicks or changes to input boxes instantly update the state in the client scripts.

-The best and easiest way to start with terminal 21 is via scala-cli and a simple example.

 # Quick start with terminal21

 The easiest way to start with terminal21 is to clone this repository.
 There is a scala-cli